nextgis/docs_toolbox/source/gpkg2etab.rst

-Convert GeoPackage to Mapinfo Enhanced TAB
+Convert GeoPackage to MapInfo Enhanced TAB
 ==========================================

-Convert GeoPackage (GPKG) to Enhanced TAB (NativeX) for Mapinfo 15.2 and above.
+Convert GeoPackage (GPKG) to Enhanced TAB (NativeX) for MapInfo Pro 15.2 and above.

 If you have geodata with global coverage containing attribute values in a variety of languages, converting it in GDAL or QGIS may pose problems because Unicode characters are not supported for the format.